MtPelerin/bridge-v2/README.md

 Most of security token middlewares use a token-based approach to enforce such transfer restriction rules.
 This concept is a good step towards regulation, but lacks cross-token capabilities to apply rules that are computed accross multiple tokens (global transfer thresholds, for example).

-The purpose of Bridge is to provide a solution to this problem by being a cross-token compliance layer that will restrict the transferability of an ERC20 compliant token based on a set of rules.
+The purpose of Bridge is to provide a solution to this problem by being a cross-token compliance layer that will restrict the transferability of an ERC20/FA1.2 compliant token based on a set of rules.
 Those rules are managed by the issuer. who can set new rules whenever needed.

 Moreover, for regulatory compliance, Bridge provides features that would allow authorities to transfer tokens from one address to another in case of exceptional events (loss of keys, legal constraints, locked assets, etc.).

+# EVM compatible chains

 ## Audit

-Contracts have been thoroughly audited by Chain Security: [Read the final report](https://chainsecurity.com/security-audit/mt-pelerin-bridge/)
+Contracts have been thoroughly audited by Chain Security: [Read the final report](https://www.mtpelerin.com/docs/bridge-protocol-v2-chainsecurity-audit-report.pdf)

 ## Overall overview